-Students may submit only one entry per category (one poem, film or graph set), but may submit to both film and poetry categories in their grade division.
+Students may submit only one entry per category (one poem, film or graph set), but may submit to any or all categories in their grade division.

 What else do I need to submit?

-All participants must also upload a signed consent form (available on the submission page after entries open)
+RELEASE: All participants must also upload a signed release form (available on the submission page after entries open)

 How do I know you got my submission?